wf1101/video-store-consumer/README.md

 ## Front-End Requirements

-A rental store employee should be able to...
+If I am a rental store employee...

+- From the home page, I can navigate to the following pages:
+  - Movie search page
+  - Movie library page
+  - Customer list page
-- search for a movie from the external API
+- From the movie search page, I can search for a movie by title from the external API
-  - add a movie from the search results to the rental library
+- From the movie search results, I can add a movie from the search results to the rental library
-- list all movies in the rental library
+- From the rental library page, I can see a list of all movies in the rental library
-  - "select" a movie from the library
+- From the rental library list, I can "select" a movie from the rental library.
+My movie selection will continue to be visible as I navigate the app.
-- list all customers
+- On the customer list page, I can see a list of all customers
-  - "select" a customer
+- From the customer list, I can "select" a customer.
+My customer selection will continue to be visible as I navigate the app.
-- check out the selected movie for the selected customer
+- Given I have selected a movie and a customer, I can check out the selected movie for the selected customer

 ### The React Router